Moonsong-Labs/xcm-tools/README.md

 `yarn hrmp-manipulator --wp ws://127.0.0.1:34102  --relay-ws-provider ws://127.0.0.1:34002 --hrmp-action open --target-para-id 2003 --mc 8 --mms 512 --account-priv-key "0x5fb92d6e98884f76de468fa3f6278f8807c48bebc13595d45af5bdc4da702133" -h true -s democracy`

 ## xcm-transactor-info-setter script
+Scipt that allows to set the transactor info in the xcm-transactor pallet.
+For a given chain, this allows to set:

+- The amount of extra weight involved in the transact operations
+- The amount of fee the chain charges per weight unit.

 The script accepts these inputs fields:
 - `--ws-provider or -w`, which specifies the websocket provider to which we will be issuing our requests
 - `--destination or --d`, the MultiLocation identifier of the destination for which to set the transact info